ixvu/w4111_wiki/Query-proc.md

   + |D| = 100,000
   + T = #Tuples/page

-### Step One: Find the two-table joins with the least cost
+### Step One: Find the two-table joins with the least cost (Dynamical Programming example)
 + The existence of B tree indices B(x) and C(x) suggest that B or C should be the "inner" table for the two table join.
 + Assume we use indexed nested loops, the possible combinations of joins and their corresponding costs are: